openfun/richie/UPGRADE.md

   Other page levels won't be allowed to create a PageIndex extension.
 Commonly it would be `0` for when your main menu list the root pages.

+- After the change to the `base.html` template, you will now need to add the `branding_topbar_logo` block to the `branding_topbar` block to have the same functionality.
+  If this remains the same in any site on your site factory, the `Go to homepage` link won't be available.

 ## 2.31.0 to 2.33.0

 - Add new `slider` plugin theme scheme: